Overview and Purpose:

 The NCCPSS Program approved a recertification plan to serve as a road map to recertify the approved courses.
 The NCCPSS Course Recertification Plan may be accessed through the Download tab.
 The process will begin when the course owner receives a notification to recertify and end with the decision.
 Below are the steps:

-- Notice to Recertify: The NCCPSS Program staff will send a notification to the course owner of an approved course about the upcoming recertification and the submission date.
+- Notice to Recertify: The NCCPSS Program staff will notify the course owner of an approved course about the upcoming recertification and the submission date.

 - Desk Review: The NCCPSS program staff will complete a preliminary desk review of the course before the initial assessment.
 The course owner will be allowed a resubmission if the course does not pass the desk review the first time.
 If the course does not pass the desk review for the second time, the Program will post the course expiration date on the website.

 - Technical Assistance: The review team will provide technical assistance to course owners during the recertification process.
-The course owner has two conference calls (via Zoom) for technical assistance to discuss the initial review reports and any other technical assistance needed if requested by the course owner.
+The course owner has two conference calls (via Zoom) for technical assistance to discuss the initial review reports and any other technical assistance needed if the course owner requests.

 - Recertification Decision: The review team will make recommendations for approval or denial of recertification.
 The Program staff will notify the course owner by email of the recertification decision.